pachyderm/pachyderm/doc/docs/2.1.x/contributing/coding-conventions.md

 ## Review

-See the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) guide for a list of common comments made on reviews for Go.
+- See the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) guide for a list of common comments.
+- Make sure CI is passing for your branch.

 ### Checks